JCOQUE/TFG-ingenieria/README.md

 - `git push origin main`

 ##### Prefect
-- `prefect init cloud`  (you should've created a Prefect account previously)
+- `prefect init cloud`  (you should have created a Prefect account previously)
-   - After executing this command, you'll two options:  log in using web browser or using API key.
-For the first time use your web browser.
+   - After executing this command, you'll have two options:  log in using web browser or using API key.
+For the first time, use your web browser.
 Once you've done this, I encourage you to create an API key (Profile -> API keys) and log in with  this API key the next time.
-It will ask you to give a life time to this API key.
+It will ask you to give a Time to live (TTL) to this API key.
 Choose the time you want.
    - Once you execute this command, you can start interacting with Prefect.
 - Create a Work-pool: `prefect work-pool  --type <type_of_work_pool> <work_pool_name>`
 - Create a deployment (be careful with this one.
 Read *Things to keep in mind* section below): `prefect deploy path/to/your/file/file.py:<function_name_with_flow_decorator> -n <deployment_name> -p <your_work_pool_name>`